 - Saute Thai - 18 Phillip St - This is a small place with inside seating and some outside seating sheltered by plastic curtains - and with heaters for winter.
 We'd been keen to visit for a while so a nearby show at Riverside Theatre was a great excuse.
 We had three entrees - deep fried salt and pepper calamari which was perfectly cooked, battered soft shell crab which was also great and finally the entree of the night called duck herb which was shredded roast duck tossed with mint, shallots, corriander and roasted rice and garnished with chilli and lime dressing and served on cos lettuce leaves.
 It was amazing!
 Our three mains were an old favourite of massaman beef which was tasty, duck with plum sauce which was surprisingly good (it came with cinnamon sticks, star anise and stir fried bok choy) and the star of the mains - volcano from the sea.
 This was a mound of seafood in a rich thick curry sauce with a ring of fire surrounding it when served.
 It looked great and tasted even better.
 We'd certainly be happy to visit Saute again - it was great.

 - Max Brenner - Church St - It's a Max Brenner so you basically know what to expect.
 They're very popular though so they're obviously doing something right.
-I can never resist the chocolate cinnamon babka - a giant cake that comes with melted chocolate and Mlady always grabs a hug mug of hot chocolate.
+I can never resist the chocolate cinnamon babka - a giant cake that comes with melted chocolate, and again had this, and Mlady as always grabbed a hug mug of hot chocolate.

 - Liana's - Church St - One of the many Italian choices in the restaurant strip in Parramatta.
 It has decent sized servings of decent food ant reasonable prices.
 Nothing to fault here for a good solid meal.
 We had several pasta dishes and they satisfied us all and none of them cost to much.